someonewhoo/hello-world/README.md

 Test repository

 Trying GitHub!
-Will use hear to practice Python or C++.
+Will use here to practice Python or C++.